 Don’t let a mistake permanently ruin your record!
 We all make mistakes or have done things we are embarrassed about.

 Don’t let a minor issue become a big problem by giving up your rights.
-Instead, let a professional defense team help you minimize the potential long-term negative consequence.
+Instead, let a professional defense team help you minimize the potential long-term negative consequences.

 Why Should I Contact a Criminal Defense Attorney?